project-gemmi/gemmi/docs/cif-utils.rst

 The examples here use Python, as it is the most popular language for this kind of tasks.
 Full working code code can be found in the examples__ directory.
-Currently, all the examples perform PDB-wide analysis on a `local copy <https://www.wwpdb.org/download/downloads>`_ of the mmCIF archive (30GB+ gzipped, don't uncompress!).
+The first few examples perform PDB-wide analysis on a `local copy <https://www.wwpdb.org/download/downloads>`_ of the mmCIF archive (30GB+ gzipped, don't uncompress!).